NFontrodona/Lazyparser/doc/source/lazyparser.rst

 .. warning::

-     If you want to use a parameter as a flag, you must give it a default value along with it's flag values.
+     If we want to use a parameter as a flag, you must give it a default value and a flag value.